protoben/resume/resume.md

     + Helped students understand CS topics such as data structures, algorithms, systems programming, theory of computation, and software design

-    Operating Systems Lab Assistant (January 2015 - April 2015)

-    + Designed labs and wrote documentation on operating systems concepts such as signals, concurrency, locking, and the Unix system call API
-    + Evaluated students' understanding of operating system concepts

 *   **PSU Computer Action Team**

-    Unix System Administrator (January 2013 - June 2014)
+    Network / System Administrator (September 2013 - June 2014)

-    + Helped administer a large infrastructure of Ubuntu and Solaris machines using puppet and git
+    + Helped administrate a large infrastructure of IOS and JunOS switches and routers
     + Maintained an OpenVPN instance

-    Network Administrator (September 2013 - June 2014)

-    + Administrated a large infrastructure of IOS and JunOS switches and routers
+    + Helped administrate a large infrastructure of Ubuntu and Solaris machines using puppet and git
-    + Maintained a SQL database of network data for a large organization

 *References available upon request*